Budibase/website/content/blog/open-source-form-builder/index.md

 Forms are a critical component of the internet.
 As our need and demand for software increases, so does our need for great forms.
 Each of the open-source form builders above offers something unique.
 If you are building a form/web app / internal tool from scratch - use Budibase.
 If you have a pre-existing React codebase, use Kinto.
 If you are in an enterprise org with a pre-existing Angular codebase, use Form.io.
 If you need a lightweight html5 form builder, have coding experience, Alpaca is brilliant.
 If you are interested in what is the next up-and-coming open-source form builder, check out OhMyForm.

 Thanks for reading, and good luck on your form-building journey.
+Check out our [forms page](https://budibase.com/forms/) to learn more about how Budibase empowers teams to build advanced forms on top of exiting data.